sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/jsx/README.md

 # JSX

-How do write HTML that uses bound dynamic values and JavaScript expressions?
-Use a templating language.
-JSX is a templating language commonly used with React.
+You can use basic DOM manipulation to put JavaScript values into a document.
+What if you want to include the values in the markup language itself?
+One way to do this is with a templating language and JSX is the most commonly used templating language in React.

 ## Keyword Changes

-JSX is similar to HTML, with the following differences:

-* You can't use HTML keywords that are already JavaScript keywords, so the following keywords are changed:
+JSX is similar to HTML except You can't use HTML keywords that are already JavaScript keywords, so the following keywords are changed:

 * `class` becomes `className`
 * `for` becomes `htmlFor`
+* Neither HTML or JS comment syntax is supported, so comments are done with `{/* Comment here */}`

 ## Including JavaScript